chili-publish/studio-ui/documentation/advanced-integration.md

     mp4: true,
     gif: true,
 };
+/* The ID of the user interface, used to fetch output settings, if passed it will override the default output settings set above */ const userInterfaceID = '859dd405-bfed-467f-b833-510afef5fda4';

 /* this example of uiOptions will show everything and will use a console log when pressing the back button inside the UI. */ const uiOptions = {